Celsius vs Red Bull caffeine: Which has more? Science shows

 How it works

 Caffeine dose is the first big difference when you look at Celsius caffeine vs Red Bull.
 A 12‑ounce Celsius Live Fit has about 200 milligrams of caffeine.
 A regular 8.4‑ounce Red Bull has about 80 milligrams.
 Sugar‑free Red Bull still has 80 milligrams.
+So if you’re wondering “what has more caffeine Red Bull or Celsius,” the answer is Celsius for the standard can sizes most men buy.
+In practical terms, that means the caffeine in Red Bull vs Celsius is not close unless you choose a larger Red Bull size or drink multiple cans.

 Metabolism is how your body turns food and drink into energy.
 When men compare Celsius caffeine vs Red Bull, the sugar difference matters for weight, blood sugar, and long‑term heart risk.
+If your main goal is cutting belly fat, the “is celsius better than red bull” question often comes down to whether you are choosing a zero-sugar can or a sugar-sweetened one.

 Beyond caffeine and sugar, both drinks bring extra stimulants.
 Red Bull contains taurine, glucuronolactone, and B vitamins, while Celsius adds green tea extract, guarana, ginger, and its own vitamin mix.
 Guarana is a plant source of caffeine.
 That means “natural” caffeine still loads the same receptors in your brain and heart as synthetic caffeine.